Details to help you with your earthquake repairs and rebuilds.

 New Zealand Registered Architects Board (NZRAB) is a statutory entity tasked with registering architects.
 NZRAB registers architects who have been assessed by their peers as competent to practice independently, maintains an online register, so the public can confirm that an architect is registered, reviews the competence of architects every five years, and investigates complaints and, if need be, disciplines architects.

-Building contractors may be a member of an industry association, such as Certified Builders Association of New Zealand (CBANZ) or Registered Master Builders Association (RMBA).
-These associations may offer additional guarantees and benefits to their members, and their members’ clients.
-These associations also have processes for holding members accountable to standards of workmanship and business practice.
+Building contractors may be a member of an industry association, such as the Certified Builders Association of New Zealand (CBANZ) or the Registered Master Builders Association (RMBA).

-Visit Certified Builders Association of New Zealand(external link) and Registered Master Builders(external link) for advice on finding a building contractor.
+Visit the Certified Builders Association of New Zealand(external link) and Registered Master Builders(external link) for advice on finding a building contractor.

-Engineering New Zealand(external link) is the professional body representing engineers in New Zealand.
 Information about employing an engineer, including how to find the right engineer, standard contracts and what to do if dissatisfied with the quality of an engineer's work can be found on the Engineering New Zealand website.

-Information about finding a financial adviser can be found from the Financial Markets Authority and Institute of Financial Advisers visit www.fma.govt.nz/consumers/getting-financial-advice(external link).
+Information about finding a financial adviser can be found at the Financial Markets Authority(external link) and Institute of Financial Advisers.(external link)

-Licensed Building Practitioners (external link)(LBP) are building practitioners who have been assessed as competent to carry out building work essential to the structure or weather tightness of residential buildings.
 Building work that is critical to the integrity of your home may be restricted building work.
-An LPB is required to design or carry out restricted building work.
+A licensed building practitioner is required to design or carry out restricted building work.

-The Licensed Building Practitioners (LBP) scheme covers seven licensing classes; design, site, carpentry, foundation, roofing, brick and block laying, and external plastering.
+The Licensed Building Practitioners (LBP)(external link) scheme covers seven licensing classes; design, site, carpentry, foundation, roofing, brick and block laying, and external plastering.

 The Plumbers, Gasfitters and Drainlayers Board(external link) (PGDB) is the statutory body which regulates these trades.
 Sanitary plumbing, gasfitting or drainlaying work can only be undertaken by tradespersons who are registered and authorised.